 To make it easier for you to negotiate the confusing and often conflicting information out there, I have put together a summary of what to do if you have cancer or some other chronic illness.
 Most of this also applies if you want to prevent cancer or you just want to have optimal health.
 I will be going into detail for each of these points later.

-This list of twenty steps to healing and well-being gives a logical, comprehensive and systematic, holistic approach to healing the body and mind.
-It is my opinion and by no means the only or final answer, but it gives you a good overview of all the aspects to cover or at least consider for maximizing healing.
+This list of twenty steps to healing and wellbeing gives a logical, comprehensive and systematic, holistic approach to healing the body and mind.
+It is my opinion and by no means the only or final answer, but it gives you a good overview of all the aspects to cover or at least consider for maximizing healing and wellbeing.

-Steps 3–16 entail physical aspects of healing the body, while steps 1 and 17–20 cover the mental and emotional aspects of healing, which are equally as important for healing as the physical aspects, if not more so.
+Steps 3–16 entail physical aspects of a healing lifestyle, while steps 1 and 17–20 cover the mental and emotional aspects of healing, which are equally as important for healing and wellbeing as the physical aspects, if not more so.

 1. Don’t Panic!